Star Trek (DC Comics): Vol. 2 Annuals

-Vol. 2 Movie Adaptation
+Vol. 2 Movie adaptation

 Who's Who in Star Trek

 Inspired by a number of character profile series being published at the time by both DC and Marvel Comics, Who's Who in Star Trek was a two-issue special published in March and April 1987 that provided profiles of various characters in the Star Trek comic book universe.
 Artists included John Byrne and Todd McFarlane.

+Star Trek: The Next Generation

 The Modala Imperative

 This limited series continued in a follow-up with Star Trek: The Next Generation.